Kevin Plawecki: Texas Rangers

-Pittsburgh Pirates
+Minor leagues (2023–2024)

 On February 12, 2023, Plawecki signed a minor league contract with the Pittsburgh Pirates organization.
 He failed to make the Pirates’ Opening Day roster in spring training and was released by the team on March 27.

-Washington Nationals

-On April 1, 2023, Plawecki signed a minor league contract with the Washington Nationals organization.
+On April 1, Plawecki signed a minor league contract with the Washington Nationals.
 Playing in 24 games for the Triple-A Rochester Red Wings, he hit .256/.351/.342 with 1 home run and 6 RBI.
 On May 16, Plawecki exercised the opt-out clause in his contract and became a free agent.

-San Diego Padres

-On May 20, 2023, Plawecki signed a minor league contract with the San Diego Padres organization.
-In 33 games for the Triple–A El Paso Chihuahuas, he hit .276/.333/.439 with 3 home runs and 21 RBI.
+On May 20, Plawecki signed a minor league contract with the San Diego Padres.
+In 33 games for the Triple-A El Paso Chihuahuas, he hit .276/.333/.439 with 3 home runs and 21 RBI.

-Texas Rangers (second stint)

-On July 28, 2023, Plawecki was traded to the Texas Rangers in exchange for cash considerations.
-In 10 games for the Triple–A Round Rock Express, he hit .294/.400/.324 with 2 RBI.
-On August 15, Plawecki was released by the Rangers organization.
+On July 28, Plawecki was traded to the Texas Rangers for cash.
+In 10 games for the Triple-A Round Rock Express, he hit .294/.400/.324 with 2 RBI.
+On August 15, the Rangers released Plawecki.

-San Diego Padres (second stint)

-On December 30, 2023, Plawecki signed a minor league contract with the San Diego Padres.
-In 75 games for the Triple-A El Paso Chihuahuas, he slashed .260/.340/.443 with 11 home runs and 38 RBI.
-Plawecki elected free agency following the season on November 4, 2024.
+On December 30, Plawecki signed a minor league contract with the Padres.
+In 75 games for the Triple-A El Paso Chihuahuas in 2024, he slashed .260/.340/.443 with 11 home runs and 38 RBI.
+He elected free agency following the season on November 4.

-On January 18, 2025, Plawecki announced his retirement from professional baseball.
+On January 18, 2025, Plawecki announced his retirement from playing professional baseball.

 Coaching career

 On January 18, 2025, Plawecki joined the San Diego Padres as an instructor for their rookie-level affiliate, the Arizona Complex League Padres.
+On December 9, the Padres promoted Plawecki to serve as the team's catching coach under new manager Craig Stammen.

 Personal life

 Plawecki grew up in Westfield, Indiana, with his parents and younger brother.
 His father coached his youth baseball teams.

-Plawecki and his wife, Tayler, were married in November 2015.
+Plawecki and his wife married in November 2015.
 They have two sons.
 Plawecki is a Christian.